diveBarKaraoke/divebar_karaoke_creation_guide/docs/qs-mac.rst

 3. Hit the :menuselection:`Edit Lyrics` button.
 4. Paste your lyrics into the left pane.
 5. Ensure none of the lyrics go over the red bars on either side.
 If any do, add line breaks as needed.
 6. Go to :menuselection:`Maker --> Change Soundtrack` and locate your audio file (either the full audio or vocal stem, not the instrumental).
+Avoid using a .flac file for this particular step because it may cause issues with syncing.
 7. Hit the :menuselection:`Start Sync` button.
 8. The audio will start playing.
 The next syllable/word will be highlighted in red.
 Hit space on your keyboard when the audio for it plays.
 If you have the evaluation version, you will only be able to play 2 minutes of the audio.